 4. The Principal shall exercise general supervision over the educational work and administration of the College.
-The Principal shall be responsible for the discipline of members of the College in statu pupillari, provided that the name of no such member shall be removed from the books of the College without the order of the Governing Body.
+The Principal shall be responsible for the discipline of members of the College in statu pupillari , provided that the name of no such member shall be removed from the books of the College without the order of the Governing Body or by the decision of the University to expel that member from membership of the University.